Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 ## 4.3 Main Application - Conclusion

-Once either the translation main script has stopped due the detection of any kind of error or this scripts completes with final trnslation of __Typee__ source code into the targeted programming languages, the user gets
+Once either the translation main script has stopped due the detection of any kind of error or this script completes with final trnslation of __Typee__ source code into the targeted programming languages, the user gets
-- either a full __errors report__ with errors printed or logged in the increasing order of the line numebrs they have been detected;
+- either a full __errors report__ with errors printed or logged in the increasing order of the line numbers that have been detected;
 - or a full set of translated files into dedicated sub-directories for each __Typee__ source file that will have been translated.

 It might be that, among many source files to be translated, some of them will have been translated while the others will have failed their translation due to some coding error (syntaxic or semantic detected errors).
-When asking again for the translation of the source files, the __Typee__ Translator scripts compares the last dates of modification for every __Typee__ source file and their respective translated source files.
+When asking again for the translation of the source files, the __Typee__ Translator script compares the last dates of modification for every __Typee__ source files and their respective translated source files.
 If the resulting files of the translation are _younger_ than the __Typee__ source files, then the translation process is __not__ run again.